ICanBoogie/Routing/README.md

 # Routing [![Build Status](https://secure.travis-ci.org/ICanBoogie/Routing.svg?branch=master)](http://travis-ci.org/ICanBoogie/Routing)

-The Routing package provides an API to handle URL rewriting in native PHP.
-A request is redirected, or _mapped_, to a controller using a dispatcher and a collection of routes, which can be defined using `routes` configuration fragments or at runtime using a collection.
-Controllers usually return a [Response][], but can also return a string—or an instance implementing `__toString()`—to produce a `text/html` response.
+The **Routing** package provides an API to handle URL rewriting in native PHP.
+A request is mapped to a route, which in turn gets dispatched to a controller, and possibly an action.
+If the process is successful a response is returned.
+Many events are fired during the process to allow event hooks to alter the request, the route, the controller, or the response.